marioernestoms/100-days-of-code/log.md

 ‪#6/100 Lot of HTML and CSS today for a tem enployee system the second project for this challenge :)‬

 ‪#7 I start study #React and using in some tests to create blocks for Guttemberg.
 I need prepare my self to the new text editor of WordPress.‬

+‪#8 Today I start the React Ninja course on udemy, a course that my friend @fdaciuk is teacher.
+And try to use somethings on Guttemberg blocks!‬